 - o Each Hello Packet causes the neighbor state machine to be executed with the event HelloReceived. - o Then the list of neighbors contained in the Hello Packet is examined.
 If the router itself appears in this list, the neighbor state machine should be executed with the event 2-WayReceived.
-Otherwise, the neighbor state machine should be executed with the event 1-WayReceived, and the processing of the packet stops. - o Next, the Hello Packet's Router Priority field is examined.
-If this field is different than the one previously received from the neighbor, the receiving interface's state machine is scheduled with the event NeighborChange.
-In any case, the Router Priority field in the neighbor data structure should be updated accordingly. - Next the Designated Router field in the Hello Packet is examined.
-If the neighbor is both declaring itself to be Designated Router (Designated Router field = Neighbor IP address) and the Backup Designated Router field in the packet is equal to 0.0.0.0 and the receiving interface is in state Waiting, the receiving interface's state machine is scheduled with the event BackupSeen.
-Otherwise, if the neighbor is declaring itself to be Designated Router and it had not previously, or the neighbor is not declaring itself Designated Router where it had previously, the receiving interface's state machine is scheduled with the event NeighborChange.
-In any case, the Neighbors' Designated Router item in the neighbor structure is updated accordingly.

-Finally, the Backup Designated Router field in the Hello Packet is examined.
-If the neighbor is declaring itself to be Backup Designated Router (Backup Designated Router field = Neighbor IP address) and the receiving interface is in state Waiting, the receiving interface's state machine is scheduled with the event BackupSeen.
+Otherwise, the neighbor state machine should be executed with the event 1-WayReceived, and the processing of the packet stops. - Next, if a change in the neighbor's Router Priority field was noted, the receiving interface's state machine is scheduled with the event NeighborChange. - o If the neighbor is both declaring itself to be Designated Router (Hello Packet's Designated Router field = Neighbor IP address) and the Backup Designated Router field in the packet is equal to 0.0.0.0 and the receiving interface is in state Waiting, the receiving interface's state machine is scheduled with the event BackupSeen.
+Otherwise, if the neighbor is declaring itself to be Designated Router and it had not previously, or the neighbor is not declaring itself Designated Router where it had previously, the receiving interface's state machine is scheduled with the event NeighborChange. - o If the neighbor is declaring itself to be Backup Designated Router (Hello Packet's Backup Designated Router field = Neighbor IP address) and the receiving interface is in state Waiting, the receiving interface's state machine is scheduled with the event BackupSeen.
 Otherwise, if the neighbor is declaring itself to be Backup Designated Router and it had not previously, or the neighbor is not declaring itself Backup Designated Router where it had previously, the receiving interface's state machine is scheduled with the event NeighborChange.
-In any case, the Neighbor's Backup Designated Router item in the neighbor structure is updated accordingly.